Common name: Nettles

-Matthew Wood writes, ‘(nettles) is high in protein, vitamins, and minerals, so that it is an excellent all round nutritive tonic… it reduces allergic reactions… and eliminates mucous on membranes resulting from allergy’ (Wood, 2011).
-He mentions it is a specific for low blood pressure and helps with removal of urates and waste products from the system, therefore is helpful for gout, arthritis, muscle soreness, tissue acidity, and kidney disease.
+Matthew Wood mentions that nettles is high in protein, vitamins, and minerals, so that it is an excellent all round nutritive tonic.
+Nettles reduces allergic reactions and eliminates mucous on membranes resulting from allergy (Wood, 2011).
+He also mentions it is a specific for low blood pressure and helps with removal of urates and waste products from the system, therefore is helpful for gout, arthritis, muscle soreness, tissue acidity, and kidney disease.

 Science: Nettles have been studied using various experimental models and found to have diverse activities, including anti-oxidant, anti-microbial, anti-ulcer, and analgesic properties (Gülçin et al., 2004).
 There are a few human studies which have been reasonably large and well controlled.
 One study examined whether nettle leaf could reduce the symptoms of allergic rhinitis, which is otherwise known as allergies to dust, pollen and so on, they found it could compared with a placebo (Mittman et al., 1990).
 Two studies examined if nettle leaf extract could reduce inflammation and oxidative stress in type II diabetes, both found a statistical improvement with treatment (Namazi et al., 2011; Namazi et al., 2012).
 One very large study (n = 620) found a significant reduction in symptoms of BPH with nettle root treatment (Safarinejad et al., 2005).
 These data support the traditional use of nettles to some extent, but much more work is required.